openvinotoolkit/open_model_zoo/demos/python_demos/im2latex_demo/README.md

                         GPU, FPGA, HDDL or MYRIAD is acceptable.
 Sample will look for a suitable plugin for device specified.
-                        Default value is CPU --preprocessing_type {Resize,Crop}
+                        Default value is CPU --preprocessing_type {crop,resize}
-                        Required.
+                        Optional.
 Type of the preprocessing -pc, --perf_counts
   --imgs_layer IMGS_LAYER
                         Optional.
 Encoder input key for images.
 See README for